 Actively explore career options-Actively exploring careers means talking with professionals in occupations of interest and observing professionals on the job.
 Your career center probably has alumni and other volunteers who are willing to talk to you about their careers.
-Sign up on CUI Connect Also, attend any career expos, career fairs, and career speaker panels that are
+Also, attend any career expos, career fairs, and career speaker panels that are offered.